The White Family in Hardwick, Massachusetts

 Evan made this drone video on his birthday of Stan combining the wheat.
 The video is long but worthwhile.
 Combining is calming in terms of the methodical pace and satisfaction gained from harvesting healthy and nourishing grain.

 Simon fills and transports a full bag of wheat berries to a poly barn for drying and cleaning.
 Stan starts up the combine to harvest more wheat.
 Evan captures the action on his drone.
 Theresa and Melissa help with cleaning wheat berries.
-I observe.
+The grandchildren and I observe.
 Growing wheat is our meaningful and unifying family activity.

 Simon completes the harvesting for 2017 of our Redeemer wheat.
 As he finishes the last part, Evan lets the sheep herd enter the field.
 Our grain growing fields become pastures in alternate years.
 Sheep grazing contributes to soil health with improved fertility.
 With pasture rotation for our grain production, we can suppress weeds and avoid the use of herbicides.